On Now

 During the R15 million project, storm water structures were meant to be designed and constructed to alleviate the storm water drainage challenges along Kolong Street, including excavation and stone pitching of open drains.

-The project, which has now stopped, should have been completed in December next year.
+The project, which has now stopped, was scheduled for completion in December next year.
 The planned upgrading of the 1.2 km gravel street to a paved surface also included kerbing and storm water intakes, road signs, traffic control markings, traffic calming structures, for example, speed humps, and road construction and commissioning.

-The police in Pampierstad and Kimberley monitor the situation.
+Pampierstad and Kimberley police monitor the situation.
 Photo supplied

 DFA reports local and long-distance taxi operators blocked the road on Monday from around 05:00.